-Specifies the execution environment of the action is overridden with the env supplied.
-The DEFACTN command provides additional information on overriding the execution environment and valid values for env.
+Specifies that the processing environment of the action is overridden with the env supplied.
+The DEFACTN command provides additional information on overriding the processing environment and valid values for env.

-Specifies that the execution of the monitor's action is limited to count times within interval.
+Specifies that the processing of the monitor's action is limited to count times within interval.

-- The value for count must be from 1 to 999999. - The value for interval can either be from 1 to 999999 seconds, or in the format of DDD-HH:MM:SS which specifies the interval value in days (DDD), hours (HH), minutes (MM), and seconds (SS).
+- The value for count must be from 1 to 999999. - The value for interval can either be from 1 to 999999 seconds, or in the format of ddd-hh:mm:ss which specifies the interval value in days (ddd), hours (hh), minutes (mm), and seconds (ss).
 The value must be between 000-00:00:01 and 999-23:59:59.